miztiik/dev-sec-ops/AWS-SecretsManager-Lambda-RDS/README.md

-# 👮AWS Security: Use Secrets Manager to store Database credentials
+# 👮 AWS Security: Use Secrets Manager to store Database credentials

-This repo shows you how you can store database credentials in AWS Secrets Manager and avoid hardcoding them in applications.
+This repo shows you how you can store database credentials in AWS Secrets Manager and avoid hard coding them in applications.
 We will simulate a application request to DB using Lambda & API GW.

+Follow this article in **[Udemy][101]**

 ![SecretsManager](https://github.com/aws-samples/automating-governance-sample/blob/master/AWS-SecretsManager-Lambda-RDS-blog/secretsmanager_blog.png?raw=true)